 You can apply for a bank account online, so you can transfer some of your money prior to moving.
 Don’t forget to calculate how much money you will be needing, including rent for the first couple of months plus a deposit, children’s daycare, public transport costs, everyday living costs etc.

 Hopefully, some of these will help you on your journey of moving to Australia.
-Once you’re done with the technicalities, papers, and unpacking, you will realize it was all worth it and enjoy your new life in this beautiful country.
+While there this a big difference between local moving and moving abroad – once you’re done with the technicalities, papers, and unpacking, you will realize it was all worth it and enjoy your new life in this beautiful country.